 Employees can contribute up to $19,000 for 2019 ($25,000 if you are 50 and older) of their compensation indexed to inflation to the 401(k) plan.
 These contributions can be pre-tax into a traditional 401(k) or after-tax into a Roth 401(k) (Roth distributions are tax-free in retirement).

 For the employer match in a Safe-Harbor plan, an owner has two options.
 The first is matching 3% of employee deferrals plus 50% on the next 2% of employee deferrals.
 You would not need to match if there were no employee contributions.
 Another option is to match a flat 3% of employee compensation regardless if they have contributions to the plan or not.

 Additionally, if employers wanted to, a profit-sharing component could be added to the plan.
-There are a few ways to calculate the profit sharing piece that you should examine during plan design.
-Ultimately it could give owners the discretionary ability to make a contribution up to 25% of eligible payroll to an overall maximum contribution per eligible employee up to 100% of compensation not to exceed $56,000 or $62,000 for those over age 50.
+There are a few ways to calculate the profit-sharing piece that you should examine during plan design.
+Ultimately it could give owners the discretionary ability to make a contribution of up to 25% of eligible payroll to an overall maximum contribution per eligible employee of up to 100% of compensation not to exceed $56,000 or $62,000 for those over age 50.

 Reporting requirements to the IRS would include an IRS Form 5500 and potentially an audit for those with more than 100 participants done by an outside CPA firm.
 The Department of Labor will also monitor fiduciaries to the plan.

-Obviously, these plans require additional filings to the IRS and actuarial expense.
-These are optimal for smaller closely held businesses that are highly profitable.
+Obviously, these plans require additional filings to the IRS and actuarial expenses.
+These are optimal for smaller, closely held businesses that are highly profitable.
 Many medical and legal practices offer these plans to their groups in order to provide for retirement and pre-tax savings.